-The Jefferson Scholars Foundation is pleased to announce that the National Fellowship Program, a longstanding initiative of the Miller Center at U.Va., will fall under the Foundation’s leadership beginning in the 2017-2018 academic year.
+The Jefferson Scholars Foundation is pleased to announce that the National Fellowship Program, created 16 years ago by Brian Balogh, the Dorothy Danforth Compton Professor of History at U.Va, will fall under the Foundation’s leadership beginning in the 2017-2018 academic year.
 National Fellowships support outstanding scholars at top institutions across the country who are completing dissertations in American history, politics, public policy and foreign relations.
 The Foundation is eager to welcome the National Fellows into its community of Jefferson Scholars and Fellows, and plans to leverage the interdisciplinary vibrancy of its existing programs to provide opportunities for National Fellows to engage with other world-class scholars at the University of Virginia.

 Under the leadership of the Jefferson Scholars Foundation, the National Fellowship Program will: